Government Benefits & Financial Support

 Federal Government: Disability Tax Credit

-The Federal Government allows a Disability Tax Credit for those individuals and their dependents, who have mental or physical issues that cause marked restrictions nearly all of the time in any of the basic activities of daily living and the impairment is prolonged, i.e. has lasted or is expected to last for a continuous period of at least twelve months.
-These marked restrictions include sight, hearing, mobility, speech, memory, thought and perception.
+The Federal Government allows a Disability Tax Credit for those individuals and their dependents, who have mental or physical issues that cause marked restrictions in the basic activities of daily living and the impairment is prolonged, i.e. has lasted or is expected to last for a continuous period of at least twelve months.
+These marked restrictions include sight, hearing, mobility, speech, memory, thought and perception, and thus include Learning Disabilities and ADHD.

 Receiving ADHD or learning disability benefits from the government does not guarantee eligibility for the Disability Tax Credit.
 To apply for this credit, the Disability Tax Credit Certificate (Form T2201) must be completed by an authorized healthcare professional.
 In the case of learning disabilities, the authorizing professional can be a registered psychologist.